Welsh Corgi (Cardigan)

 Do they shed a lot?

-Yes, they have a double coat and shed significantly, especially during seasonal changes.
+Yes, they have a double coat and shed moderately throughout the year, with heavier shedding during seasonal changes.

 How much exercise do they need?